Yuto-T-440/25s-MatDataSci-Tohoku/2-class/2504-w02-f-Data-acquist.md

 * **Expectations:** Active participation, willingness to learn basic Python/data concepts.

 ---
+#  Project Ideas
+* Identify a dataset from the given sources or on your own
+* - Use graph learning/GNNs
+  - Or Image processing/Semantic segmentation deep learning
 #  Representing Materials Data for Computers

 **Turning Physical Materials into Digital Information**